 If you were to then remove Blue as an option from the list, that applicant's response would also be deleted and would not be available as the labels would shift to meet the new choices available:

 If you were to pull a report you may notice that depending on where the choice was in the list, the response will either be blank, or perhaps the data would be skewed and you may actually see a different colour as the selection of the user.
-For example, as Green has now become the label for Choice 2, and the applicant selected Choice 2, his response in the site would now be Green.
-Which displays inaccurate information.
+For example, as Green has now become the label for Choice 2, and our applicant has selected Choice 2 as their response, the response in the site would now be Green which is inaccurate information.

 The same would occur if you were to delete the entire question from the form.
 As there is no longer a question in the site to store the data that information would no longer be accessible within the site.

 Firstly, editing the contents of a form will not prevent your applicants from accessing or completing the form.
 In cases where applicants have already completed the form you are making changes to, the complete status will be retained through changes.

 When you are making alterations to the contents of a form, here are some examples of harmless actions: